 March 16, 2020

-Due to the continued threat of COVID-19 (commonly known as coronavirus), all nine Marathon County Public Library (MCPL) locations will remain closed to the public through June 15, 2020 (more information on this development can be found here).
+Due to the continued threat of COVID-19 (commonly known as coronavirus), all nine Marathon County Public Library (MCPL) locations will remain closed to the public through June 21, 2020 (more information on this development can be found here).
 This includes locations in Wausau, Athens, Edgar, Hatley, Marathon City, Mosinee, Rothschild, Spencer, and Stratford.
-The date the library locations will reopen has yet to be determined and will be discussed at the next Library Board of Trustees meeting on June 15, 2020.
+All MCPL locations will open on June 22, 2020, by appointment only.

 Some library services will continue to be offered throughout the closure.
 Patrons may still contact the MCPL Wausau reference desk for questions and assistance via phone (715-261-7230), email (email@example.com) or online chat between the hours of 9 a.m. and 5 p.m.
 Monday through Friday.
 The WI-FI at each of the eight branch libraries will remain on 24/7, providing patrons outside of the library (within range) with access to high-speed Internet.
 The WI-FI at MCPL Wausau will remain on during the hours of 9 a.m. to 8 p.m.
 Monday through Thursday and from 9 a.m. to 5 p.m.
 Fridays and Saturdays.

 Each MCPL location will continue to offer curbside pickup services during this time as well.
 For more information on how curbside service works, click here.

 No items will be due and no overdue fines will accrue during the closure.
 Items that were originally due to be returned during the closure will now have a due date of June 16, and any library cards that were set to expire within the next several weeks have been renewed.
 Library materials that are currently checked out may be returned during the closure to one of the library’s many book drops, if the patron so chooses.